Cheesie11/bond/README.md

 ![Alt Text](https://github.com/Cheesie11/nodeDEV/blob/main/code/public/img/bondgit.png)

 ## How to get started

 **Needed Software Applications**
 - Docker Desktop
 - Code Editor (VisualStudioCode)

 **How to start the Docker Container**
-- Open the entire Folder in your Code Editor
+- Open the downloaded Repository in your Code Editor
 - Open your Terminal
 - Run: `docker-compose up -d --build`
 - Check if its successfully running on Docker Desktop